White shirt or polo shirt, maroon jumper or sweatshirt, grey tailored trousers or shorts, maroon fleece (optional), black shoes.

 A tracksuit and trainers can be worn for outdoor activities.

 Long hair must be tied back with a suitable bobble and no jewellery is to be worn.

 Please make sure all clothing is clearly marked with your child’s name so that it can be returned if found.
 We collect lots of lost property each term.
-If something is lost it may be in the classroom or in the Office.
-If it isn’t there, please let the Office or Mr Brown, our Site Manager know.
+If something is lost it may be in the Classroom or in the School Office.
+If it isn’t there, please let the School Office or Mr Brown, our Site Manager know.

 A school meal is available.
-It costs £7.00 a week for children in years 3 – 6.
-School meals are free for children in Reception – Year 2.
+It costs £8.50 a week for children in Years 3-6.
+School meals are free for children in Reception-Year 2.
 Payment for the week should be given to your child’s teacher every Monday morning.
 A copy of the menu is available for you to see on our school website.

-If you think that your child is entitled to free school meals, please speak to a member of staff in the office.
+If you think that your child is entitled to free school meals, please speak to a member of staff in the School Office.

 Unfortunately, sometimes children do have accidents or become unwell whilst they are at school and we need to call you.
 It can add to your child’s distress if we are unable to contact you.
 Please ensure that we have up to date contact telephone numbers for you and tell us straight away if these change.

 Children should be in the playground ready to line up by 8.45 a.m.
 It is important to make your child aware of the importance of punctuality by arriving on time every day.

 Bring your child to school on time.
 Arriving late can mean that your child misses important information about the lesson.
 It can also be embarrassing for your child and is disruptive for the class.

 School finishes at 3.15 p.m.
 Children in Nursery, Reception, Years 1 and 2 must be collected by a known adult.
 Please let the class teacher know if someone different from usual is collecting your child.
 Older children are permitted, with your agreement, to go home by themselves.